pereorga/minimalist-web-notepad/README.md

 This is an open source clone of notepad.cc, which is now defunct.

-For a demo, see https://orga.cat/notes.
+For a demo, see https://orga.cat/notes or https://orga.cat/notes/whatever.

 Installation